EQAR/deqar-docs/docs/data_submission.md

 Despite being software-independent, there are some known issues when creating/exporting CSV files from some major office applications.
 Given that it has the most clean and straight-forward CSV export, we recommend the [LibreOffice package](https://www.libreoffice.org/), a free and open-source desktop application supported on all major operating systems.

-For all software packages, please note that CSV format does not support multiple sheets, but it will always be only the current work sheet that is saved in CSV format.
+For all software packages, please note that the CSV format does not support multiple sheets, but it will always be only the current work sheet that is saved in CSV format.

 #### Microsoft Excel